LavanyaReddy2509/Azure-Zero-to-Hero/Day04/Virtual Machines.md

 - A **Virtual Machine (VM)** is a **software-based computer** that runs on a physical machine but behaves like a separate physical device.
 It has its own ***CPU, memory, storage, and operating system,*** just like a real computer.
 - **Azure Virtual Machines** (VMs) are **on-demand, scalable computing resources** offered by Microsoft Azure.
 They provide **Infrastructure as a Service (IaaS)**, enabling you to run **Windows or Linux operating** systems in the cloud—just like on a physical server, but virtualized.

+# ✅ Simple Definition
+A **Virtual Machine** is a simulated computer created using software.
+It allows you to run an **operating system and applications** without needing physical hardware.

+# 🛠️ How It Works
+- A **hypervisor** (like Hyper-V, VMware, or VirtualBox) runs on a host machine.
+- The hypervisor creates and manages multiple virtual machines.
+- Each VM runs its own independent OS and applications.
+-
 # ✅ Key Features of Azure Virtual Machines
 | Feature| Description |
 | :------------| :--------------- |